versionize/versionize/README.md

 }
 ```

-Because `changelogAll` is true and the _fix_ section is hidden, fix commits will appear in the a section titled "Other".
+Because `IncludeAllCommits` is true and the _fix_ section is hidden, fix commits will appear in the a section titled "Other".

 ## Developing